Greginkansas/-openhab-openhab1wiki/Heatmiser-PRT-Thermostat-Integration.md

 Leave all parameters default.
 My installation runs with PI user modify that with your user if needed

-Prepare a directory on your device at the following path (tobeinserted).
-This folder will contain simple bash oneliners calling the Perl command with proper parameters.
-The scripts do the following:
-Onleliner name                                Function

 Finally:
 integrate the following to your sitemap/items/rules.